T-NIKHIL/Drone-Flight-Controller-Code/README.md

 The 4 ESC (Electronic Speed Controllers) utilize the digital pins 4-7

 The wire.h library was used for I2C communications with gyroscope.
 The Gryoscope used is MPU6050.
+The gyro.ino program is used to test the MPU-6050 gyroscope.